 - Product Pricing: Set Prices For Wholesale and Retail

 The best way to sell your art online is through your own ecommerce store.
-First, take a few minutes to create your store.
-At this point, you can set it up as a trial and tinker with it for two weeks before committing.
 You’ve already done a lot of the work if you’ve established brand guidelines, pricing, and business model (originals, prints, or merch)—this part is simply assembly.

 Store design and themes

 When setting up your online art store, choose a Shopify theme that lets your art breathe—large images and lots of white/negative space.
 Themes are like templates that you build upon, layering in your own images and copy, and tweaking colors and layout to suit your business.